gimli-org/gimli/doc/dev.rst

 API Documentation and doctests ..............................

-Use the following documentation syntax or see at: https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html
+Use the following documentation syntax or see: https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html

 .. code-block:: python